BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm002-17.png "Create VM on Azure Stack HCI 22H2")

-9. On the Profile setup screen complete the fields a below and then select **Done** and ENTER
+9. On the Profile setup screen complete the fields below and then select **Done** and ENTER
      * Your name: arcdemo
      * Your server's name: vm002
      * Pick a username: arcdemo